shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-101.md

 ## Languages supported

-Secret Contracts are developed with the Rust programming language and compiled to WASM binaries.
+Secret Contracts are developed with the Rust programming language and compiled to WebAssembly ([WASM](https://rustwasm.github.io/docs/book/)) binaries.

 ## EVM compatibility